Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You build apps for the projects by using Azure Pipelines.

-Which two projects meet the criteria for granting free parallel jobs?
+**Which two projects meet the criteria for granting free parallel jobs**?
 Each correct answer presents part of the solution.

 NOTE: Each correct selection is worth one point.